apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 1. Install Cordova 1.5.0.

-2. Create a new project and run it once - you will have to grab assets from this new project.
+2. Create a new project and run it once.
+You will need some of the assets from this new project.

 3. Copy the `www/cordova-1.5.0.js` file from the new project into your `www` directory, and delete your `www/phonegap-1.4.x.js` file.